 - be in Microsoft Word format;

-- be no longer than 2,000 words (shorter is fine) plus photos/graphics (provide as separate file in jpg or tif format);
+- be no longer than 2,000 words including references and appendices (shorter is fine) plus photos/graphics (provide as separate file in jpg or tif format);

 - be written in straightforward language; although the topic and content may be quite specialist and some professional terminology may be inevitable, the overall style of the journal aims to be inclusive and plain English is welcomed.
 Articles should be written in a direct and accessible style with inclusion of photos and pictures, tables and figures (preferably in good quality format jpg for photos).